argonne-lcrc/user-guides/docs/running-jobs-with-pbs/running-jobs-on-improv.md

     * Try these variations and see which you like best: `qstat, qstat -was, qstat -was1, qstat -wan, qstat -wan1`.
 Add `-x` to see jobs that have completed.
 We keep one week of history.
         PBS Documentation: Users Guide Sec.
 10.2, page UG-175; Reference Guide Sec.
 2.55, page RG-200
 3. `qalter`: update your request for resources
-    * Just like qsub, just add a jobid at the end.
+    * Just like `qsub`, just add a jobid at the end.
 Only works before the job starts;
-    * If you want to change the walltime to 30 minutes: qalter -l walltime=30:00:00 <jobid>
+    * If you want to change the walltime to 30 minutes: `qalter -l walltime=30:00:00 <jobid>`
     * PBS Documentation: Users Guide Sec.
 9.2, page UG-168; Reference Guide Sec.
 2.40, page RG-130
 4. `qdel`: cancel a job that you don’t need.
 This will also kill a running job
     * `qdel <jobid>`